Skip to main content

 1. What is a Joint Account?

 A joint account (compte joint) is a bank account held by at least two people, called co-holders.
 Each holder can perform transactions independently, without needing the other's approval.
+This is the main difference from individual accounts, where only the account holder can operate the account.

 Main Characteristics